katy-ledgard/reading-notes/README.md

 **Document Content**
 - Lab: 01b - Learning Markdown Example Module
   - What is a growth mindset?
-  - How to keep yourself in a growth mindset?
+  - How do you keep yourself in a growth mindset?
   - A little about me
   - My Github